 Øredev 2011 in the rear-view mirror – Part 4

 This is the fourth part of my Øredev 2011 summary.
-It has taken quite a long time to get this finished, so I will write a bit less about each session in this post and refer to external resources instead of spending lines on describing products and concepts.
+It has taken quite a long time to get this finished, so I will write a bit less about each session and refer to external resources instead.

 Udi Dahan, founder of

 NServiceBus, had a nice talk about why we should consider

 using service buses.
 He begun with the history of the service bus, speaking about

 CORBA, the rise and fall of the Broker architecture and how a service bus differ

 from a broker: